 According to a Certify study that surveyed 500 companies, 35% said they required 8 to 30 days for employee reimbursement.
-Luckily, travel technology companies like Concur and Certify have created automated expense management applications to expedite the reimbursement process.
-Most notably, Concur’s receipt capture service allows travelers to submit receipts for approval by uploading photos from their mobile devices.
+Luckily, technology companies like Concur, Certify and Expensify have created automated expense management applications to expedite the reimbursement process.
+Most notably, Concur’s and Expensify’s receipt capture service allows travelers to submit receipts for approval by uploading photos from their mobile devices.
 Currently, according to a 2016 expense trends report, employees losing receipts is the number 1 pain point in expense management.
-But with Concur’s new service, although thousands of miles away, the travel manager back at HQ can keep up with the road warrior’s expenses in real-time.
+But with a receipt capture service, although thousands of miles away, the travel manager back at HQ can keep up with the road warrior’s expenses in real-time.

 According to the Concur website, the average cost per report is $8, a sheer drop from the average manual system processing cost of $26.63 per expense report.
 By decreasing busywork with less time spent creating and processing expense reports, and also expediting reimbursement turnaround, automating expense management boosts corporate culture and employee satisfaction.